-Figure 1: Arial image showing the location of the proposed site (red placemark) and the surrounding areas.
+Figure 1: Google Earth image showing the location of the proposed site (red placemark) and the surrounding areas.
+The proposed access road is indicated by the yellow line, and the proposed overhead electricity line is indicated by the green line.